schibsted/jslt/README.md

 Things to be done:
   * Fix the syntax ambiguity problem with `let`.
+  * Implement toString() throughout the object tree, so that it's possible to turn expressions back to strings.
   * More detailed definition of language semantics, especially error situations.
   * Optimizer: complete constant folding.
 Particularly constant folding for variables would be valuable.
+Also, need to make sure entire expression tree is traversed.
   * Avoid building more scope objects than necessary and avoid creating deep scope trees that require a lot of lookup.
   * Use property-based testing and fuzz testing to harden the parser.